On November 28, 2017, the Prime Minister will be apologizing for the history of discrimination by the Government of Canada against LGBTQ2S+ persons.

 The Centre for Gender & Sexual Diversity has a long history of advocating for an apology.
 In 2005, while speaking at a parliamentary committee on marriage, the CCGSD advocated for a just response for the history of discrimination.
-Over the last decade, the CCGSD has been advocating for this, and notable hosted the Pride Parliament Policy and Legislation Panel (Oct 2016), and the release of our PINK Agenda (June 2017).
+Over the last decade, the CCGSD has been advocating for this, and notable hosted the Pride Parliament Policy and Legislation Panel (Oct 2016), The LGBTQ2+ Service Providers Summit (June 2017), and the release of our PINK Agenda (June 2017).

 On November 2, 2017 on unceeded Algonquin territory, the Centre for Gender & Sexual Diversity submitted: ‘Draft Addressing the history of discrimination by the Government of Canada‘ to Member of Parliament for Edmonton-Centre (Randy Boissonnault) in his capacity as Special Advisor to the Prime Minister on LGBTQ2S+ Issues, and the Advisory Council tasked with consulting for the federal government’s apology for the discrimination faced by LGBTQ2S+ individuals, their families, and communities in Canada.